scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 ## Moving forward

 You have reached the end of this document.
 Congratulations!
 You have successfully set up your project and are ready to start.
-For everything else related to documentation, code style, testing and publishing your project ot pypi, please refer to the [contributing docs](contributing.md#contributing-guide).
+For everything else related to documentation, code style, testing and publishing your project to pypi, please refer to the [contributing docs](contributing.md#contributing-guide).

 <!-- Links -->